8 Questions You Must Ask Before Establishing Residency Overseas

 Belize offers two good choices for how to establish residency in this country—its Qualified Retired Person (QRP) program, which is another competitive retiree visa, and what I refer to as its “just show up” program.

 For the latter, you enter the country on a tourist visa then renew that tourist visa every month for a year.
 At the end of the 12 months, you’re a full-fledged resident.
 It doesn’t get easier than that, and the only cost is the monthly tourist visa renewal of US$100.

 You don’t need an attorney, you don’t need to show any minimum income, and you don’t need to make any lump-sum investment.
 You do, though, need to remain physically present in Belize that entire first year, while you’re renewing your tourist status month-to-month.

 Every option has its pluses and its minuses… meaning you’ve got to do your homework.

 Here are eight questions to ask about any residency visa you're considering, to help you make an apples-to-apples comparison of your best choices:

-Residency options, rules, requirements, restrictions, costs, and procedures change.
-This year, for example, big-deal changes have been made to Panama’s Friendly Nations visa program… and 2022 will see important changes to Portugal’s Golden Visa program.
+Last year, for example, big-deal changes were made to Panama’s Friendly Nations visa program… and 2022 has seen important changes to Portugal’s Golden Visa program.

 When you find a residency visa program that works for you, act on it.